Yadikar-Cloud/Yadikar-Typest/README.md

 Please use the [issue tracker](https://github.com/Yadikar-Cloud/Yadikar-Typest/issues) provided by GitHub to send us bug reports or feature requests.
 Follow the template's instructions or the issue will likely be ignored or closed as invalid.

 # License
-GPLv2 "or later" by default, LGPLv2.1 "or later" with -Dgpl=false.
+The software is released under AGPL.
 See [details](https://github.com/Yadikar-Cloud/Yadikar-Typest?tab=AGPL-3.0-1-ov-file#readme).